-5. Ordinary Resolution 8 - Re-appointment of Auditors
+4. Ordinary Resolution 8 - Re-appointment of Auditors

-The Audit and Risk Management Committee ("ARMC") had at its meeting held on 22 February 2024 assessed the suitability and independence of the External Auditors and recommended the re-appointment of BDO PLT as External Auditors of the Company for the financial year ending 31 December 2024.
+The Audit and Risk Management Committee ("ARMC") had at its meeting held on 16 February 2023 assessed the suitability and independence of the External Auditors and recommended the re-appointment of BDO PLT as External Auditors of the Company for the financial year ending 31 December 2023.

-The Board has in turn reviewed the recommendation of the ARMC and recommended the same to be tabled to the shareholders for approval at the 32nd AGM of the Company.
+The Board has in turn reviewed the recommendation of the ARMC and recommended the same to be tabled to the shareholders for approval at the 31st AGM.